Bbenard/gnome/README.md

 # gnome

-These the content of Gnome
+These is the content of Gnome